-Q14 Can the In-Principle Approval (IPA) letters issued by Ministry of Manpower (MOM) and/or the Immigration & Checkpoints Authority (ICA) be used to verify a foreigner's immigration status in lieu of the original work/immigration passes?
+Q14 Can the In-Principle Approval (IPA) letters issued by Ministry of Manpower be recognised in lieu of the original work/immigration passes?

 A14: The underlying principle of the relevant provisions in the Immigration Act 1959 and the Women's Charter 1961 is that property owners and tenants should take responsibility in ensuring that the residential property is not misused for vice activities or harbouring immigration offenders.